patilatharva/library-system/README.md

 **Check in/out books**

-Books can be lent to students for a user-defined time period and returned to the library in a matter of seconds, either by scanning a book's ISBN or by selecting it manually.
+Books can be lent to students and returned to the library in a matter of seconds, either by scanning a book's ISBN or by selecting it manually.

 **Display**
 - The front page consists of a clean dashboard which shows key stats at a glace.